vishman1923/C-coding-Problems/README.md

 # C-coding-Problems
-I am going to done some coding problems using C-language
+I have done some coding problems using C-language